itsermo/teensy-cpp-template/README.md

 ### Setup teensy_loader_cli

-To enable the loading of compiled code to the Teensy, you will need to resolve the `submodules/teensy_loader_cli/bin/teensy_loader_cli` binary path with a binary of `teensy_loader_cli` compiled for linux.
+To enable the loading of compiled code to the Teensy, you will need to resolve the `submodules/teensy_loader_cli/bin/teensy_loader_cli` binary path with a binary of `teensy_loader_cli` compiled for your Linux distribution.

-Unfortunately, on Linux it is difficult to package this binary so it must be done by compiling the `teensy_loader_cli` command from scratch.
+Unfortunately, on Linux it is difficult to package this binary in a standalone fashion, so it must be done by compiling the `teensy_loader_cli` command from scratch.
 This depends on libusb.

 On Ubuntu, you would install the following: